crispab/crisp-dna/_docs/bun-protocol.md

 **So how do I tell the difference between a bun and a cookie?**

--   **BUN** A direct request that is awaiting a response.
+-   **BUN** A direct request that is waiting for a response.
--   **COOKIE** A request via a 3rd party that does not require a response.
+-   **COOKIE** A request via a 3rd party that does not require any action on our part.
 Our relationship with the customer will not be negatively affected if we don't respond.
 These are typically just forwarded messages without any additional information via direct contact.

 Why it works